Arrival and departure

 Generally, all our guests can stay for at least one week and a maximum of two weeks.
 This is applicable to all of our retreats in general.

-If you wish to stay longer than two weeks, then you are invited to write an aspiration letter describing with your motivation as well as the number of weeks you wish to extend your stay for.
-The community will take as a basis your practice of the first two weeks and your aspiration letter to reach a decision.
+If you wish to stay longer than two weeks, please write a letter to let us know of your aspiration and how long you wish to extend your stay for.
+The community will decide based on your practice of the first two weeks and your aspiration letter.
 Aspiration letter is not required for Summer Opening Retreat.

 One day a week at Plum Village is Lazy Day, and there are no scheduled activities.